 When will the awards be announced?

-You will be informed of the outcome of your applications by mid-December, subject to any clarifications requested by the Grant Committee.
+You will be informed of the outcome of your applications by July 2021, subject to any clarifications requested by the Grant Committee.

-What level of information will I receive about the drugs before I write the Expression of Interest and the full proposal?
+What level of information will I receive about the drugs before I write the full proposal?

 If my proposal is successful, will Pfizer ensure that they will provide the amount of the drug(s) I need and for the entire duration of the project?

 Pfizer will aim to provide as much drug as necessary.
 However some supplies are limited.
-For this reason we will share details of the amount of drug you request with Pfizer at the Expression of Interest stage to ensure they can meet the needs of your project.
+For this reason we will share details of the amount of drug you request with Pfizer when you submit your proposal to ensure they can meet the needs of your project.
 Please note that Pfizer will have no further obligation to supply drugs beyond the duration of the awards.

 Is there a limit to how many drugs I can request in my application?